OTI Festival 1989: Festival overview

 The festival was held on Saturday 18 November 1989, beginning at 18:00 EST (23:00 UTC).
-It was presented by María Conchita Alonso, Lucy Pereda, Antonio Vodanovic, Verónica Castro, and Carlos Mata.
-The show featured Don Francisco, Emmanuel, Yuri, and Xuxa as guest artists.
+It was presented by Lucy Pereda, Antonio Vodanovic, Verónica Castro, Carlos Mata, María Conchita Alonso, Emmanuel, and Don Francisco.
+The show featured Emmanuel, Yuri, and Xuxa as guest artists.

-The winner was the song "Una canción no es suficiente" performed by Analí representing Mexico; with "Como una luz" by José Manuel Soto representing Spain placing second; and "Te ofrezco" by Maridalia Hernández representing the Dominican Republic placing third.
+The winner was the song "Una canción no es suficiente", written by Jesús Monárrez, and performed by Analí representing Mexico; with "Como una luz", written and performed by José Manuel Soto representing Spain, placing second; and "Te ofrezco", written by Juan Luis Guerra, and performed by Maridalia Hernández representing the Dominican Republic, placing third.
 For the first time, the first prize was endowed with a monetary amount of US$20,000, the second prize of US$15,000, and the third prize of US$10,000, to be distributed each 60% to the songwriter and 40% to the performer.
+The first prize was delivered by Guillermo Cañedo, president of OTI, and Xavier Suarez, major of Miami.
 The festival ended with a reprise of the winning entry.